 The Spartan Code of Honor states, "As a Spartan, I will strive to uphold values of the highest ethical standard.
 I will practice honesty in my work, foster honesty in my peers, and take pride in knowing that honor is worth more than grades.
 I will carry these values beyond my time as a student at Michigan State University, continuing the endeavor to build personal integrity in all that I do."
 In addition, Article 2.III.B.2 of the Student Rights and Responsibilities (SRR) states that "The student shares with the faculty the responsibility for maintaining the integrity of scholarship, grades, and professional standards."
 This course adheres to and strictly enforces the policies on academic honesty as specified in General Student Regulations 1.0: Protection of Scholarship and Grades; the all-University Policy on Integrity of Scholarship and Grades; and Ordinance 17.00, Examinations.
-Students found cheating on an exam will receive a zero for that exam and an academic misconduct report will be filed with the university.
-Course faculty may decide to impose additional penalties (e.g. zero in the course) or conditions (e.g. assigned seat) based on the severity or situational context of the misconduct on an exam.

 Therefore, unless authorized by your instructor, you are expected to complete all course assignments, with the exception of homework and in-class clicker questions, without assistance from any source.
 Students who violate MSU academic integrity rules may receive a penalty grade, including a failing grade on the assignment or in the course.
-In extremely rare cases, faculty may consider a make up assignment to replace (in part or in whole) the original assignment on which cheating was discovered.
-Using multiple clicker apps/devices to send in answers for classmates who are not present or using the clicker app while not in-person attendance is considered academic dishonesty.
+Using multiple clickers to send in answers for classmates who are not present or using a clicker while not in-person attendance is considered academic dishonesty.